Heading to Argentina? We share the 7 places to visit in Argentina, including the city of Buenos Aires and the spectacular Iguazu Falls.

 Calling all wine aficionados: this one’s for you.
 Located in Argentina’s Cuyo region, Mendoza boasts more vineyards than you’ll ever be able to visit in one trip.
 The best way to indulge in the delectable wines Mendoza has to offer?
 Plan a journey along its portion of the Argentina Wine Route.

 This one is an absolute must-visit when in Argentina.
-Being the largest waterfall system in the world, it’s no wonder why Iguazu Falls makes the list.
+Being the largest waterfall system in the world, it’s no wonder why Iguazu Falls make the list.
 You’ll be swept away by the majesty of its numerous rushing cataracts (not literally of course)—especially at the biggest of them all, the Devil’s Throat.

-Iguazu Falls deserves an entire day as there are many ways to explore them.
+Iguazu Falls deserve an entire day as there are many ways to explore them.
 Take various walking trails that encircle the many falls and provide picture-perfect views.
 Feeling a little more daring?
 Take a boat that’ll get you thrillingly close.

 If a beach day is what you’re after, the resort town of Mar del Plata is the place to be.
 Numerous beaches — all prime for lounging in the sand with a captivating book — await you all along the coast.
 Engage in some competitive beach volleyball at Playa Varese or enjoy some family fun in the waves of Camet Beach.
 No matter what kind of beach day you have in mind, there’s a beach in Mar del Plata to accommodate it.